 "The Red Dress project makes a very loud statement and brings awareness to the fact that young Indigenous women in Canada have lost their lives through violence,” said Prout.
 "These women have been murdered and have gone missing and people need to hear what is happening loud and clear across our country."

 “I’m proud our union is helping bring attention to the issue of missing and murdered indigenous women by taking part in the REDress project,” said O’Brien.
-"The colour red is a very important sacred colour to many Aboriginal and thus used in the displays."

 The initiative was first started by Metis artist Jamie Black, whose exhibit is now permanently featured at the Canadian Museum of Human Rights.